 Most of the times transformation packs are created to transform existing Windows look into another OS look such as converting Windows XP look into Windows 7 or Windows 8, converting Windows look into Linux or Mac OS, and so on.

-We have also shared a few transformation packs in past which can be found in our exclusive Windows themes sections:
+We have also shared a few transformation packs in past which can be found in our exclusive Themes and Wallpapers section.

 Transformation packs are not released officially by Microsoft, these are created by 3rd party theme developers.
 Although theme developers take all kind of precautions while developing transformation packs but sometimes you might face problems while installing or using these transformation packs.
 Many times Windows doesn't boot after installing a transformation pack or sometimes you don't like the final look of Windows after applying the pack.

 In all these cases, you might want to uninstall and remove the transformation pack from Windows to get the previous default look back but most of the people don't know how to uninstall these transformation packs.